Bruno-Rodriguez/portfolio/README.md

 ![UGC1224](/assets/UGC12224_SDSS.png) ![SFR](/assets/UGC12224_SSFR.png) ![Ph-SFR](/assets/Ph-SFR_types.png)
 -->

 At the moment I am still working on adding more data science projects to this page.
-In the meantime, you can view some of the codes I have roduced over at my GitHub profile: [github.com/Bruno-Rodriguez](https://github.com/Bruno-Rodriguez).
+In the meantime, you can view some of the codes I have produced over at my GitHub profile: [github.com/Bruno-Rodriguez](https://github.com/Bruno-Rodriguez).

 ### CosmoAmautas